saucelabs/sauce-docs/docs/dev/error-messages.md

 **Description**

-This timeout occurs most frequently when you include a specific device in your test case and that device isn’t available within 15 minutes.
+This timeout occurs most frequently when you include a specific device in your test case and that device isn’t available in 15 minutes.

 **Cause(s)**

 Our device pool is available to all subscribed Sauce users and (as you might imagine), some devices are more popular than others.
-We have over 280 device configurations and thousands of devices hosted in our data center, but sometimes a test queue will build up for the most popular devices.
+We have hundreds of device configurations and thousands of devices hosted in our data center, but sometimes a test queue is built up for the most popular devices.

 **How to Resolve**

 Instead of passing a specific `deviceName`:

 - When you select a device from the pool, use `appium:deviceName` to [select the device dynamically](/mobile-apps/supported-devices/#dynamic-device-allocation).
-This way you can specify the type of device (make, model, OS) instead of a specific device, which increases the likelihood of finding an appropriate device that is available for your test to execute on.
+This way you can specify the type of device (make, model, OS) instead of a specific device, which increases the likelihood of finding an appropriate device that is available for your test to run on.
 - If you are looking for a specific OS version instead of a specific make and model, you can use the [`appium:platformversion`](/dev/test-configuration-options/#appium) option to fetch a device with that OS regardless of make and model.